Skip to content

 The Daisy in History

-The Daisy flower has captured folks' imaginations for centuries with its resilient nature, feelings of blissful pleasure, and its purported medical benefits.
-This flower has been grown in Egyptian gardens for medicinal and decorative purposes in its origins, additionally serving as a remedy for illnesses as a staple of medicinal teas in temperate regions.
+The daisy has captured people's imaginations for centuries with its resilient nature and purported medical benefits.
+It grew in Egyptian gardens for medicinal and decorative purposes, and its blooms steeped into medicinal teas across temperate regions.

-So the daisy flower, indeed, has helped us for thousands of years.
-Here's an interesting note: in the Middle Ages and the Renaissance, it was widely believed flowers like the water lily and the English daisy could treat a wide variety of diseases, so much so that King Henry VII even relied on eating the blooms to treat his stomach ulcers.
-Imagine a king ordering dozens of bouquets to munch on their pink and white petals with every meal!
-Quite a unique choice of a floral dessert if you ask us!
+So the daisy has been helping us for thousands of years.
+In the Middle Ages and the Renaissance, healers believed the English daisy could treat a wide variety of diseases.
+One Tudor legend even claims King Henry VIII ate daisies to calm his stomach ulcers.
+Imagine a king munching on petals with every meal.
+Quite a choice of floral dessert if you ask us.

 The Sweet Pea